Zhou Guangzhao: Early life and education

 Zhou Guangzhao was born on May 15, 1929, in Changsha, the capital of Hunan province.
 He was the 5th child of the civil engineer Zhou Fengjiu, and the younger brother of biochemist/geneticist Zhou Guangyu.
 He graduated from Tsinghua University in 1951, and then did graduate work in theoretical physics for three years at Beijing University.
 He stayed at Beijing Univ. on the faculty after completing his PhD.
 In 1957 he was sent to the USSR by the Chinese Atomic Energy Research Institute to work at the Dubna Joint Institute for Nuclear Research.

 Professional career

-Zhou returned to China in 1960, where he worked on the Chinese nuclear weapons program, ultimately becoming director of the Chinese Nuclear Weapons Research Institute, now the China Academy of Engineering Physics (CAEP).
+Zhou returned to China in 1960, where he worked on the Chinese nuclear weapons program.
+Zhou joined the Ninth Institute in May 1961 as the director of the theory group.

+He ultimately becoming director of the Chinese Nuclear Weapons Research Institute, now the China Academy of Engineering Physics (CAEP).

 He was elected to the Chinese Academy of Sciences (CAS) and later became the Vice President (1984–1987) and President (1987–1997) of the CAS.

 Zhou's theoretical work focuses on particle physics.

 He first visited the US in 1979.
 In the 1980s he spent time as a visiting researcher at the University of California and Virginia Polytechnic Institute and at the European Organization for Nuclear Research in Switzerland.